Gussy/solo-gimbal/README.md

 * [Python](https://www.python.org/) must be installed and on the system PATH environment variable

-For benchtop development, you'll likely want a custom cable that integrates cables from a power supply (16.8V, current limit can be around 0.5A), and an FTDI cable onto the custom connector that plugs into the AZ board. todo: provide wiring diagram...
+For benchtop development, you'll likely want a custom cable that integrates cables from a power supply (16.8V, current limit can be around 0.5A for just GoPro comms, or 3.0A to drive all the motors), and an FTDI cable onto the custom connector that plugs into the AZ board. todo: provide wiring diagram...

 ## Building